| AUSTRALIAN RAINBOWFISH

 and crustaceans.
 Feed flakes, small pellets; most small live foods,

+beef-heart.
 Sexing: Difficult in young

 fish;